sumit3219/bluestock_mf_capstone/README.md

 # Mutual Fund Analytics Capstone

-## Overview
+## About the Project

-This project focuses on analyzing mutual fund data using Python, SQL, and data analytics techniques.
-The objective is to build an end-to-end analytics pipeline that covers data ingestion, cleaning, exploratory data analysis (EDA), performance evaluation, and advanced analytics on mutual fund datasets.
+This project was developed as part of my Data Analytics learning journey to understand how mutual fund data can be analyzed using Python, SQL, and Power BI.

+The goal was to build a complete analytics pipeline starting from raw datasets and ending with interactive dashboards and advanced fund analysis.
+Throughout the project, I worked on data cleaning, exploratory analysis, performance evaluation, risk analysis, and dashboard development.

-The project uses multiple datasets containing NAV history, fund performance metrics, SIP inflows, AUM growth, investor transactions, portfolio holdings, and benchmark indices.
+Using datasets related to NAV history, fund performance, SIP inflows, investor transactions, portfolio holdings, and benchmark indices, I explored how different mutual funds perform and what factors influence their risk and return characteristics.

+The project combines technical skills such as Python programming, SQL querying, data visualization, and Power BI dashboarding with financial analytics concepts like CAGR, Sharpe Ratio, Sortino Ratio, Alpha, Beta, Value at Risk (VaR), and portfolio concentration risk.

 ---

-## Project Objectives

-- Build a structured data analytics workflow for mutual fund data.
+## What I Learned

+During this project, I gained hands-on experience in:

+- Working with real-world financial datasets
-- Perform data cleaning and validation on raw datasets.
+- Data cleaning and preprocessing
-- Create a SQLite database for efficient storage and querying.
+- SQL database design and querying
-- Generate meaningful visualizations and insights through EDA.
+- Exploratory Data Analysis (EDA)
-- Evaluate fund performance using key financial metrics.
+- Financial performance metrics
-- Compare funds against benchmark indices.
-- Develop analytical reports to support investment-related decision making.
+- Risk analytics
+- Interactive dashboard creation using Power BI
+- Building simple recommendation systems
+- Project documentation and version control using GitHub

 ---